1 a Minute: Participants

 Narrated by Kelly McGillis, the film includes interviews with Deepak Chopra, oncologist Dennis Slamon, and Ambassador Nancy Brinker, and features the participation of numerous celebrities who have themselves dealt either directly or indirectly with breast cancer.
 These include Olivia Newton-John, Namrata Singh Gujral, Jaclyn Smith, Melissa Etheridge, Bárbara Mori, Lisa Ray, Diahann Carroll, William Baldwin, Daniel Baldwin, Mumtaz, Jasmine Singh Cooper, and Priya Dutt.

 Background

 The film focuses on breast cancer, and features female celebrities from around the world who are cancer survivors.
-Scheduled to kick off Breast Cancer Awareness Month, the film released on October 6, 2010 in 532 theaters in the USA, where these theaters simulcast a live panel discussion featuring director Gujral, Melissa Etheridge, and Olivia Newton-John among others, immediately preceding the world premiere showing of the film.
+Scheduled to kick off Breast Cancer Awareness Month, the film released on October 6, 2010, in 532 theaters in the US, where these theaters simulcast a live panel discussion featuring director Gujral, Melissa Etheridge, and Olivia Newton-John among others, immediately preceding the world premiere showing of the film.
 The film was released in Indian theaters on 29 October 2010 and was reported to be the largest release to that date for a cancer docudrama.